MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-classify-protect.md

 The classification and protection that you specified stays with the file, even if you email the file or save it to another location.

-## Excluded and unsupported files
+## Protecting files without built-in support

-Some files are automatically excluded from classification and protection, because changing them might stop your PC from running.
-Although you can select these files, they are skipped as an excluded folder or file.
-Examples include executable files and your Windows folder.

-Other files are not skipped as excluded files, but do not have have built-in support for classification and protection, such as **.pub** files.
-To protect unsupported files, use the File Explorer to protect the file with custom permissions, and then enter the specific email address for the users who need access to the file.
+To protect files that have built-in support for classification only, such as **pub** files, use the File Explorer to protect the file with custom permissions.
+In the **Select users, groups, or organizations** box, enter email address for the users who need access to the file.

 For example: